lior-guesty/llm_adr_generator/arch_assistant/README.md

 - **base_review_prompt.txt**: Extracts structured information about components, decisions, risks, etc.
 - **deep_dive_prompt.txt**: Provides deeper architectural evaluation and recommendations
+- **generate_adr_prompt.txt**: How to generate a given ADR decision.
+- **list_decisions_prompt.txt**: Identifying design decisions.

 You can customize these files to adjust the analysis focus and output format.
+Note the placeholders in the file where the script provides the necessary inputs.

 ## Output